eduvpn/documentation/SCALING.md

 # Introduction

+This document gives some ideas on how to scale to 100s of simultaneously connected VPN clients.

+Most organizations start by deploying a single server, which can scale quite well to ~ 1000 simultaneously connected clients assuming >= 16 CPU cores with AES-NI and adequate network performance, e.g. 10+ Gbit interface(s).

-There are many aspects of "scaling", and not all will be answered, but it should give the reader a general idea about how well the server works with many clients.
+There are many aspects of "scaling", and not all will be answered here, but it should give the reader a general idea about how well the server works with many clients.